jjmmolina/AbaranBot/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+Hello all.
+This is my first bot

 ### What is this repository for? ###

-This is the first Telegram Answare's Chat Bot
+This is the first Telegram Jesus's Chat Bot
 Version 0

 ### How do I get set up? ###